 Program Supply Support

 Support the Education Programs at Sibley Nature Center by first creating an inventory of supplies and then helping to maintain it monthly!
 In addition to maintaining supplies, you will have the opportunity to help the Sibley staff prepare for our monthly programs.
-This task includes cutting, gluing, some computer work and other miscellaneous prep work.
-Schedule can be flexible.
+This task includes cutting, gluing, some computer work, and other miscellaneous prep work.
+The schedule can be flexible.

 Sibley Field Experience Docents (Training Required)